-Spasenija Savic Prince is a senior pathologist with expertise in thoracic pathology and cytopathology at the Institute of Medical Genetics and Pathology at the University Hospital Basel, Switzerland.
+Dr Spasenija Savic Prince is a senior pathologist with expertise in thoracic pathology and cytopathology at the Institute of Medical Genetics and Pathology at University Hospital Basel (USB).
 She received her medical degree from the University of Basel.
-After residency in pathology and a two-year postdoctoral research fellowship at the Johns Hopkins Hospital in Baltimore she joined the faculty in 2009.
-As part of the thoracic disease management team she works with colleagues from pneumology, oncology, surgery and radiation oncology to care for patients affected by lung and pleural disease.
-Her research is focused primarily on lung cancer and investigation of predictive biomarkers.
-Dr. Savic has published numerous original papers and reviews and is an editorial board member of Acta Cytologica.
+After a residency in pathology and a two-year postdoctoral research fellowship at the Johns Hopkins Hospital in Baltimore, USA, she joined the faculty in 2009.
+As part of the thoracic disease management team, she works with colleagues from pneumology, oncology, surgery and radiation oncology to care for patients affected by lung and pleural disease.
+Her research is primarily focused on lung cancer and the investigation of predictive biomarkers.
+Dr Savic has published numerous original papers and reviews and is an editorial board member of Acta Cytologica.

 Dr Marianne Schmid Daners graduated from ETH Zurich as a mechanical engineer in 2006 (Dipl.
 Masch.-Ing.
 ETH).
-Under the supervision of Prof Guzzella, she completed her doctorate at ETH Zurich’s Institute for Dynamic Systems and Control on the topic “Adaptive Shunts for Cerebrospinal Fluid Control” in 2012.
-Marianne heads the institute’s Biomedical Systems Group as a senior scientist.
-At the interdisciplinary interface of clinical research and engineering, the pathophysiologic understanding of the dynamics of the intracranial and cardiovascular system is her passion.
-Her research focuses on the modelling, control and testing of biological systems as well as on the development and control of biomedical devices for the treatment of heart failure and hydrocephalus.
-She is the leading member from the ETH Zurich side in the BRCCH-supported CoVent project, she is the leading member of the project’s organising committee.
+Under the supervision of Prof Guzzella, she completed her doctorate on the topic of “Adaptive Shunts for Cerebrospinal Fluid Control” at ETH Zurich’s Institute for Dynamic Systems and Control in 2012.
+Dr Schmid Daners heads the institute’s Biomedical Systems Group as a senior scientist.
+At the interdisciplinary interface of clinical research and engineering, her passion is the pathophysiological understanding of the dynamics of the intracranial and cardiovascular systems.
+Her research focuses on the modelling, control and testing of biological systems, as well as on the development and control of biomedical devices for the treatment of heart failure and hydrocephalus.
+From the ETH Zurich side of the BRCCH-supported CoVent project, she is the leading member of the project’s organising committee.

 Florian Schmidt is a PhD student in the Platt group at the Department of Biosystems Science and Engineering (D-BSSE) at ETH Zurich.
 Florian obtained his B.Sc. and M.Sc. at the Ruprecht Karl University of Heidelberg working on CRISPR/AAV gene therapy.
 After a short stint in the laboratory of Feng Zhang at the Broad Institute of MIT and Harvard together with Randall Platt he transitioned to ETH Zurich where they established the Record-seq technology used to create the living microbial diagnostics.